Tathagata-030915/Potato-disease-classification-Comparison-Study/README.md

 # Potato Leaf Disease Classification (A comparison study)

 This repository contains the project documentation for the classification of potato leaf diseases.
-The project employs a hybrid approach that combines deep learning for feature extraction with traditional machine learning classifiers for robust disease detection.
+The project displays a comparison study that compares the performance deep learning (CNN) and traditional machine learning classifiers (SVM & RFC) for the task of classification of leaf diseases in potato plants.
+The feature extraction is done from the sequential CNN model layers only and then fed into SVM and RFC fot their training.
+A flowchart is provided in this readme for better understanding.

 ---